 5. It tracks preventive maintenance.

 You’ve heard the saying, “An ounce of prevention is worth a pound of cure,” right?
-While it’s usually used in healthcare, it also applies to successful shop management.
+While it’s usually used in healthcare, it also applies to your shop management system.
 That’s because smart shops serve their customers best by lowering the cost of their customer’s fleet.
 And preventive maintenance is a whole lot cheaper than dealing with unscheduled repairs and the opportunity cost of not having that truck in service.

 6. It streamlines your office.

 With the right shop management software, you can say goodbye to the month-end headaches that come from having to reconcile what you owe your vendors.
-That’s because your software will enable your parts team to do the three-way match – that is, matching your vendor bill to what was ordered and what was delivered – as soon as each part arrives.
+That’s because your software will enable your parts team to do a three-way match—matching your vendor bill to what was ordered and what was delivered—as soon as each part arrives.

 7. It’s web-based.

-Not all software systems are created equally, so choose one that not only securely stores all of your records for you, but also lets you access your important repair shop documentation anywhere, anytime, from any device with an Internet connection.
-That means you can oversee jobs, sign off on invoices before they’re billed, and track technician productivity – all without setting foot in the shop.
-Say hello to more vacations and less time shackled to your desk chair.
+Choose an app that not only securely stores all of your records for you, but also lets you access your important repair shop documentation anywhere, anytime, from any device with an Internet connection.
+You’ll oversee jobs, sign off on invoices before they’re billed, and track technician productivity—all without setting foot in the shop.

 8. Its updates are automatic.

-Sure, server-based software may be better than documenting on paper – at least everything is organized and legible.
-But these old-school systems often require you to manually update them whenever a new release is available.
-That’s a quick ticket to headaches and lost hours…oh, and if the update isn’t done properly, the system could crash, which could put you way behind on your work orders.
+Old-school systems often require you to manually update them whenever a new release is available.
+That’s a quick ticket to headaches and lost hours…oh, and if the update isn’t done properly, the system could crash.
+Argh!

-Instead, opt for a solution that automatically updates with new features and tools without you having to lift a finger.
-Don’t you already do enough?
+Opt for a solution that automatically updates with new features and tools without you lifting a finger.

 9. It doesn’t require a long-term contract.

 The last thing you want is to find yourself stuck with software that’s not working for your shop.
 Look for one that doesn’t lock you into any long-term contracts that will penalize you for leaving.
-That way, you can evaluate the system and decide whether it’s right for you – and if it’s not, you can stop using it without financial consequences.
+That way, you can evaluate the system and decide whether it’s right for you—if it’s not, you can stop using it without financial consequences.